connexta/ion-store/README.md

 ```

 ## Inspecting
-The MIS service is deployed with (Springfox) **Swagger UI**.
+The Store service is deployed with (Springfox) **Swagger UI**.
 This library uses Spring Boot
 annotations to create documentation for the service endpoints.
 To view Swagger UI in a local
 deployment, enter this URL into a web browser:

 `http://127.0.0.1:9041/swagger-ui.html`

-The Store service deployed with Spring Boot Actuator.
+The Store service is deployed with Spring Boot Actuator.
 To view the Actuator
 endpoints in a local deployment, enter this URL into a web browser:

 `http://127.0.0.1:9041/actuator/`